Digital Nomad Guide for Bangkok, Thailand

 Even if you don’t like shopping, it’s worth it to check out some of the malls in Bangkok, because they really are something!

-Check out Siam Paragon, which is one of the biggest malls in Asia, and features a cinema and even an aquarium.
+Check out Icon Siam located on the riverside, which is one of the biggest malls in Asia, and features a cinema and even an aquarium.

 One of the newer malls in Bangkok, is the Emsphere, which is a stunning building and features a huge food court.